dannythehat/tubey-ai-video-automation/VISION.md

 ## The Solution

-**Tubey AI:** Upload your real images and footage with tags → GPT-5 creates the script, assembles the video, optionally enhances with stock footage transitions, and publishes to YouTube automatically.
+**Tubey AI:** Connect your existing channels → Upload your real images and footage with tags → GPT-5 learns your style and creates videos that match your brand → Auto-publishes to YouTube.

 ### Core Workflow
+1. **Connect Your Channels** - YouTube, TikTok, Instagram (1-5 channels based on plan)
+2. **Tubey Learns Your Style** - GPT-5 analyzes your existing videos to understand tone, pacing, structure
-1. **Upload Real Media** - Images, videos, interviews, footage
+3. **Upload Real Media** - Images, videos, interviews, footage
-2. **Tag Everything** - Natural language descriptions
+4. **Tag Everything** - Natural language descriptions
-3. **Set Video Title** - What you want to create
+5. **Set Video Title** - What you want to create
+6. **Select Target Channel** - Which channel style to use
-4. **Enable Enhancements** (Optional) - Allow stock footage transitions
+7. **Enable Enhancements** (Optional) - Allow stock footage transitions
-5. **Click Generate** - AI does everything
+8. **Click Generate** - AI creates video matching your channel's style
-6. **Preview & Approve** - See what was added, remove if needed
+9. **Preview & Approve** - See what was added, remove if needed
-7. **Auto-Publish** - Video goes live on YouTube
+10. **Auto-Publish** - Video goes live on your channel

 ---